vnLab-Lodz/vnLab-templates/README.md

 ## What is PaaW?

-PaaW is a short for **Publication as a Website**, a concept drafted at vnLab in search of alternaitives to very restricting ebook formats.
+PaaW is short for **Publication as a Website**, a concept drafted at vnLab in search of alternaitives to very restricting ebook formats.
 It is a way of thinking about online publications in a web-first manner.